Loading

 To confront Israel's social injustice and empty religion — warning that God cares more about justice than worship services

-shows up in the northern kingdom during its golden age — the economy is booming, the borders are secure, and the temples are packed.
-But underneath the prosperity, the poor are being crushed, justice is for sale, and worship has become a performance.
-Amos's message is a thunderclap: God despises their festivals and is about to bring judgment.
-The rich are exploiting the poor, and God has noticed.
+arrives in the northern kingdom during its golden age — the economy is thriving, the borders are secure, and the temples are full.
+But beneath the prosperity, the poor are being crushed, justice is for sale, and worship has become mere performance.
+Amos's message strikes like a thunderclap: God despises their festivals and is about to bring judgment.
+The rich are exploiting the poor, and God has taken notice.